Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/actors.md

-As stated in the [section about accounts](/cvm/accounts), an actor is an account which does not have a public key.
+As stated in the section about [accounts](/cvm/accounts), an actor is an account which does not have a public key.
 As such, actors cannot submit transactions autonomously.
-Code is executed when an actor is deployed and this code determines everything this actor hosts and offers, from
+Code is executed when an actor is deployed and this code determines everything this actor hosts and offers.
-[smart contracts](/cvm/smart-contracts) to various utilities.
 This section reviews common patterns.

 ## Deploying a new actor

-The [section about code is data](/cvm/code-is-data) describes into detail how to write code which is not evaluated by using `quote` and `quasiquote`.
+The section about [code is data](/cvm/code-is-data) describes into detail how to write code which is not evaluated by using `quote` and `quasiquote`.
 When deploying an actor, code is provided.
-An new account is created by the CVM and this code is executed in the context of that new account, as if it were submitted as a transaction by that new account.
+A new account is created by the CVM and this code is executed in the context of that new account:

 ```clojure
 (def my-actor